DigitalMeatbag/earhole/README.md

 This is a C# WPF application that captures live audio data from the system loopback using WASAPI and visualizes it in real-time using SkiaSharp, creating a dynamic spectrum analyzer with colorful bars.

+**Intended Audience**: This project is intended as both a usable audio visualizer and a demonstration of real-time audio processing, rendering, and system integration on Windows.

+## Tech Highlights

+- **Real-time FFT processing** with 1024-bin resolution at 60 FPS
+- **Adaptive beat detection** using multi-band energy analysis, peak detection, and BPM estimation (60-200 BPM)
+- **Windows Media Session API integration** for system-wide media control and track info display
+- **SkiaSharp hardware-accelerated rendering** with mode-specific optimizations
+- **8 unique visualizer modes** including stereo-separated circular visualizers and animated concert crowd simulation

 ## Features

 - Real-time audio spectrum visualization with selectable modes